ACB's Audio Description Project

-In Conjunction with ACB's 2019 Conference and Convention
+In Conjunction with ACB's 2020 DC Leadership Meeting

-Audio Description (AD) makes visual images accessible for people who are blind or have low vision.
+Audio Description (AD) makes visual images accessible for people who are blind or are visually impaired.
 Using words that are succinct, vivid, and imaginative, media describers convey the visual image from television and film that is not fully accessible to a significant segment of the population (more than 21 million Americans experience significant vision loss).

 The implementation of the 21st Century Communications and Video Accessibility Act has spawned a virtual cottage industry for the development of description for broadcast television.

 Register by visiting: http://weblink.donorperfect.com/Feb_2020_ADP_Registration

 - Three full days of intensive, interactive training;

 - A Monday luncheon will be provided;

 - Each registrant will receive a signed copy of Dr. Joel Snyder's ACB-published The Visual Made Verbal: A Comprehensive Training Manual and Guide to the History and Applications of Audio Description.

 The interactive sessions (limited use of lecture, questions/discussion throughout, generous use of media, and individual and group writing exercises) are designed to provide immediate feedback and "give and take," allowing for adaptation according to a sense of participants' grasp of the material.
 In addition, experienced users of description are a part of the Institute's faculty, providing an important perspective throughout the sessions.